 B-601: Documentation and Verification of Participation Activities

 Each participation activity has specific documentation and verification requirements.
-Boards must ensure that Workforce Solutions Office staff members document and verify all participation activities in accordance with this guide and enter the documentation and verification into WorkInTexas.com Daily Time Tracking.
+Boards must ensure that Workforce Solutions Office staff members document and verify all participation activities in accordance with this guide and enter the documentation and verification into the WorkInTexas.com Attendance Tracker.

-Boards must be aware of the following:
+There are guidelines for documentation of TANF participation including: :

 Under the TANF interim final regulations and the Chapter 811 Choices Rules, self-attestation does not serve as acceptable documentation for Choices participation hours.
 Boards must ensure that self-attestation is not accepted as documentation in any Choices participation activity and that it is not used to enter Choices participation hours into WorkInTexas.com.